Cray-HPE/docs-csm/operations/conman/Establish_a_Serial_Connection_to_NCNs.md

     cray-console-node-1   3/3  Running  0  3h55m   10.42.0.12  ncn-w010   <none>   <none>
     ```

-    If the pod is running on the node that is going to be rebooted, the interactive session
+    If the pod is running on the node that is going to be rebooted, then the interactive session
     and logging will be interrupted while the NCN worker is drained and the pods are all
     migrated to different NCN workers.
 To maintain an interactive console session, the
     `cray-console-node` pod must be moved:

-    1. Cordon the NCN worker node to suspend scheduling and delete the pod
+    1. Cordon the NCN worker node to suspend scheduling, then delete the pod.

         ```bash
         ncn-mw# WNODE=ncn-wxxx